Did a church fund-raising scheme lead to the Protestant Reformation?

 I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
 It appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

 The granting and selling of indulgences refer to a practice that was historically associated with the Roman Catholic Church, particularly during the Middle Ages.
-Indulgences were believed to remit or reduce the temporal punishment due to sin, either for oneself or for someone who had already died and was undergoing purification in Purgatory.
+Indulgences were supposed to be able to remit or reduce the punishment due to sin, either for oneself or for someone who had already died and was undergoing purification in Purgatory.

 Here's how it worked:

-The Council of Trent, convened by the Roman Catholic Church in the 16th century as a response to the Reformation, addressed the abuse of indulgences and reaffirmed the doctrine but also implemented reforms to regulate their issuance and sale.
+The Council of Trent, convened by the Roman Catholic Church in the 16th century as a response to the Reformation, addressed the abuse of indulgences.
+It reaffirmed the use of indulgences but did implement reforms to regulate their issuance and sale.

-Today, while indulgences still exist in Roman Catholic theology, the practice of selling them as it was done in the past has been abolished, and indulgences are now granted under specific conditions and with spiritual, rather than monetary, intentions.
+Today, while indulgences still exist in Roman Catholic theology, the practice of selling them as was done in the past has been abolished.
+Indulgences are now granted under specific conditions and with spiritual, rather than monetary, intentions.